rogeruiz/germany-recommendations/README.md

-NXNW
+Deutsch
 ====

-#### North by Northwest
+#### Deutsch Recommendations

-A simple list of places I enjoyed in the American Northwest.
+A simple list of places I enjoyed in Germany.